vinceimbat/vinceimbat/content/thoughts/2023-10 monthly report.md

 ## Editing + Proofreading

-- Read [[literature/the copyeditors handbook einsohn and schwartz|The Copyeditors Handbook by Einsohn and Schwartz]] (Preface to Chapter 3) and wrote prompts.
+- Read [[the copyeditors handbook einsohn and schwartz|The Copyeditors Handbook by Einsohn and Schwartz]] (Preface to Chapter 3) and wrote prompts.
 - Learned how to use flashcards in the Obsidian Spaced Repetition plugin.
 - Wrote review prompts for How to write good prompts by Andy Matuschak and practiced using them.